Mohsin Khan (Indian actor): Career

 Khan started his career as the second assistant director on the film Koyelaanchal.
 He made his television debut with Star Plus's Nisha Aur Uske Cousins, but rose to fame playing Kartik Goenka in Yeh Rishta Kya Kehlata Hai, opposite Shivangi Joshi.

 In October 2023, it was confirmed that Khan is gonna make his OTT debut opposite Eisha Singh as Maddy in web-series Jab Mila Tu for JioCinema.

-Media

-In Eastern Eye's list of 50 Sexiest Asian Men in the world, Khan was ranked at No. 17 in 2017, and at No. 6 in 2018.
-In 2020, Eastern Eye also listed him in Dynamic dozen for the decade in its 9th position.

-He was ranked in The Times Most Desirable Men at No. 46 in 2018, at No. 43 in 2019, and No. 5 in 2020.
+Personal life

+Khan announced his intimate engagement ceremony with Tamanna, his non-industry partner on 22 August 2026.